Simple-ML/Simple-ML/docs/Tutorial.md

 * [Functions][functions]: A overview of the most relevant classes, functions and methods for crerating workflows.
 * [DSL][dsl-tutorial]: A documentation of the Simple-ML workflow language (DSL) and stub languages.

+The installation is described on the [Simple-ML main GitHub page](https://github.com/Simple-ML/Simple-ML/blob/main/README.md).

 [tutorial_concepts]: ./Tutorial-Basic-Concepts.md
 [tutorial_interface]: ./Tutorial-The-Simple-ML-Interface.md
 [functions]: ./classes_and_functions.md